-The Master of Fine Arts degree with an emphasis in visual communication is focused on meeting the needs of practicing professionals in the expanding field of visual communication who aspire to achieve a higher level of proficiency in creative design innovation and problem-solving techniques, design business strategy, ideation and marketing, and prepare for a career in design education.
+The Master of Fine Arts degree with a concentration in visual communication is focused on meeting the needs of practicing professionals in the expanding field of visual communication who aspire to achieve a higher level of proficiency in creative design innovation and problem-solving techniques, design business strategy, ideation and marketing, and prepare for a career in design education.

 In addition, applicants must submit to the Graduate Studies an application, application fee, all official bachelor’s transcripts, one letter of recommendation and an ART portfolio website link.
 All of these materials are important in considering an applicant’s suitability for graduate study, but the portfolio is of paramount importance because it represents the extent of a student’s education in art.
 Care should be taken in the selection and photographing of works for the portfolio (CD portfolio is acceptable).
 It is the Department’s preference that the portfolio be posted online and the link to the portfolio be provided to the appropriate graduate coordinator.

-Master of Fine Arts in Art with an emphasis in Visual Communication – Option II Non-Thesis
+Master of Fine Arts in Art with a concentration in Visual Communication

 |ARTS 595||Research Literature & Techniques||3|